-There are 2 case write-ups (Peapod, PCS), which should be done in groups of 5, and two mini cases (Network Fleet and SolarBacks) which should be done individually.
+There is one case write-ups (Peapod), which should be done in groups of 4 or 5, and one individual mini case, Network Fleet.

 For each case, I will post on ForClass a set of questions to be answered.
 Your group may answer the questions one at a time.
 While there is no need to write up the case as a memo, your answers to case questions should be crisp and complete.
 I will judge your answers based on the depth, clarity, and care with which you present them.